Downtown Omaha: Attractions

 Aside from the Old Market, other attractions in Downtown Omaha include the historic Orpheum Theater, which was built by influential Omaha philanthropist John A. Creighton, whose family also built the city's Creighton University.
 Along with the Rose Blumkin Performing Arts Center, this is the oldest theater left in downtown.
 Other performance spaces downtown include the Magic Theatre, which features experimental theater.

-The Omaha Children's Museum, Durham Western Heritage Museum, and the Holland Performing Arts Center are all important visual arts spaces downtown, while the CenturyLink Center Omaha and the Omaha Civic Auditorium play host to many different events, including concerts, sports and more.
+The Omaha Children's Museum, Durham Museum, and the Holland Performing Arts Center are all important visual arts spaces downtown, while the CenturyLink Center Omaha and the Omaha Civic Auditorium play host to many different events, including concerts, sports and more.
 Slowdown is a new cultural center that straddles the boundaries of NoDo and the Near North Side neighborhood.

 Heartland of America Park and the Gene Leahy Mall play host to outdoor concerts and other events throughout the year.

 Architecture

 Downtown Omaha was the original site of the city of Omaha, where the riverfront held businesses and the area surrounding it bore the brunt of its commercial, residential, and social activities.
 The Omaha National Bank Building was the first tower in downtown.
 Constructed in 1888 and 1889, the building was designed in the Renaissance Revival style by the New York architectural firm of McKim, Mead, and White.
 The firm designed an identical office tower for the New York Life Insurance Company in Kansas City, Missouri.
 The building was Omaha's first ten-story structure.
 There has been a recent revitalization of the area, with several notable new buildings and other developments taking place.
 Following are some of the notable locations throughout the area.